 In a series of photos posted to a Reddit thread, a user shows off a sofa that looks brand new.
 “Just impulse bought a couch,” they write.
 “Found this at my local savers and couldn’t leave without it.
 I paid more than I wanted to, but I knew [I’d] regret leaving it there.”

 The photos show a vintage couch in pristine condition — including its light fabric appearing unstained and wooden frame intact.
 And the Redditor says they paid only $160 for the couch.

 Thrift shopping is a fun and inexpensive way to find all kinds of items from clothes and shoes to jewelry, kitchenware, books, and, on occasion, antique store quality furniture.

 While vintage couches are a mainstay at antique stores, they can be more expensive than purchasing a new piece of furniture, depending on the quality and make of the item.
 But thrift store finds tend to be much less pricey because finding an item in pristine quality is less common.

-But whether you’re patronizing an antique or thrift store, buying second hand helps to reduce the number of new items produced and can keep used items from entering the waste stream.
-That’s important because landfills are leading producers of planet-warming gases.
+But whether you’re patronizing an antique or thrift store, buying secondhand helps to reduce the number of new items produced and can keep used items from entering the waste stream.
+That’s important because landfills are among the leading producers of planet-warming gases.

-” I was about to say, a new one in this style would probably be close to $2K also,” says another.
+” I was about to say, a new one in this style would probably be close to $2K also,” said another.

 Lots of Redditors were shocked by the price especially given the vintage nature of the couch.

-One Redditor comments, “this looks like an older couch that has been reupholstered, which is so expensive — way more than $160.”
+One Redditor commented, “this looks like an older couch that has been reupholstered, which is so expensive — way more than $160.”

-Another Redditor praises the purchase.
-“I adore your impulse selection,” they wrote. “[T]this is the modern day version of Spider-Man super powers .. using your keen “sofa-sense” verses well honed spidey-sense.”
+Another Redditor praised the purchase.
+“I adore your impulse selection,” they wrote.
+“This is the modern day version of Spider-Man super powers .. using your keen ‘sofa-sense’ verses well honed spidey-sense.”